Skip to content

 • Under “Direct Emissions qualifying parameters” and “Indirect Emissions qualifying parameters”, add information on specific parameters for determining the embedded emissions

-• If needed, see Commission Implementing Regulation (EU) 2023/1773: Article 3, Annex I “Information to be submitted in the CBAM reports”, section 2 “Sector-specific parameters to be included in the communication” of Annex IV
+• If you need more information, see Commission Implementing Regulation (EU) 2023/1773: Article 3, Annex I “Information to be submitted in the CBAM reports”, section 2 “Sector-specific parameters to be included in the communication” of Annex IV

 • Choose the “Carbon Price Due” tab